| Return

 degree to the former Governor of Idaho who had foresight and political

+moxie to re-open the college.
 After five years at Lewis-Clark I got the wanderlust and left.
 I

 spent a brief period as a faculty member teaching Political Science